rob05c/quadtree/README.md

 quadtree
 ========

-a threadsafe lock-free quadtree in Go
+Lock-free and lock-based quadtrees in Go.

-I haven't mathematically proven this correct.
+I haven't mathematically proven the lock-free functions correct.
 No guarantees.
 See the license.